capital-G/supercollider-wiki/git-cheat-sheet.md

     git config --global push.default tracking

 ## Branches ##
 Another really helpful way to save you from yourself is to work in a local branch that doesn't exist in the public repository.
 If you are new to git, you `will` make mistakes.
-If you make mistakes in a published branch, such as "master," and you accidentally push those mistakes, it may take some effort to clean up.
+If you make mistakes in a published branch, such as `develop`, and you accidentally push those mistakes, it may take some effort to clean up.
 But if you work in a branch that exists only on your local machine, you can do anything you want with it, and then selectively move specific commits into a public branch.

 With a local-only branch, the worst case (completely messing up the branch) is that you delete the local branch and re-create it, with no impact on the origin.

 The "-b" option to `git checkout` creates a new branch from an existing one.

-    git checkout master -b my_master # now you have your own disconnected branch of master
+    git checkout develop -b my_develop # now you have your own disconnected branch of develop

 ... work work work, commit stuff, blah blah...

     git log # take note of the commit IDs, which are 32 digit hexadecimal strings

-    git checkout master # switch back to the real master branch git cherry-pick [ID] # repeat for each ID git cherry -v # doublecheck what will actually be pushed git push origin master
+    git checkout develop # switch back to the real develop branch git cherry-pick [ID] # repeat for each ID git cherry -v # doublecheck what will actually be pushed git push origin develop

-    git checkout my_master # safe again
+    git checkout my_develop # safe again

 `git cherry-pick` is a bit inconvenient for large numbers of commits.
 In that case, it would be better to use a "topic branch."
 See below, "Using a separate branch for work on a feature."